hashicorp/vault/website/README.md

 #### Inline Alerts

 There are custom MDX components available to author alert data.
 [See the full documentation here](https://developer.hashicorp.com/swingset/components/mdxinlinealert).
+They render as colored boxes to draw the user's attention to some type of aside.

 ```mdx
 ## Alert types